OpenSourcePolitics/recruitment-tests/ruby/ruby.md

 **Instructions:**
 * For each level, make test(s) go green.

+### Level O
+Given an array of integers and a sortable order string; your solution should find the smallest integer if the sortable order string is equal to "min" and the highest integer if the sortable order string is equal to "max".
+It should return an the input array if input string is equal to another value.

+For example:

+Given [34, 15, 88, 2], "min" your solution will return 2
+Given [34, -345, -1, 100], "min" your solution will return -345

+Given [34, 15, 88, 2], "max" your solution will return 88
+Given [34, -345, -1, 100], "max" your solution will return 100

+Given [34, 15, 88, 2], "anything else" your solution will return [34, 15, 88, 2]
+Given [34, -345, -1, 100], "anything else" your solution will return [34, -345, -1, 100]

+For this level, you must consider the input array as a one-dimensional array.

+**Instructions:**
+* Modify only main.rb

+**Run test:**

+``rspec ./level-o/main_spec.rb --format doc``

 ### Level A
 The mathematician Leonardo Fibonacci posed the following problem in his essay Liber Abaci:
 "How many pairs of rabbits will have been produced in one year, starting from a single pair, if each month, each pair procreates a new pair that will become capable of breeding from the following month?"